Tips to Write Compelling Copy on Your Website

 Website copy writing tips

 Writing website copy that sells is difficult and time consuming.
 It must be SEO-friendly, but also reader-friendly, because your website is made for humans after all.
 Although you know your business like nobody else, the most qualified people to write content on your website are professional copywriters.
 They know how to invoke emotions through words, to clarify needs, and be persuasive.
-Nevertheless, if you still want to write copy yourself, here are six important tips to write compelling website copy:
+Nevertheless, if you still want to write copy yourself, here are some important copywriting tips:

 1. Focus on the customer